A single copy of this article may be reprinted for personal, noncommercial use only.

 Treatments and drugs

-- You are older than 65 years
+- You are older than age 65

 - You become confused about time, people or places

 - Your breathing is rapid